TheBoyMoe/learn-co-exercises/sqlite/notes.md

 Following the 'INSERT INTO' keyword is the table name, the first parenthesis are the column headings, the second are the values.
   * the column names can be in any order, order of the values must match
   * you don't have to specify every column, the field is left empty for that particular column.
+  * where you specify a column name, and have no value, enter NULL.
   * an error is thrown if you specify a column which has not been defined.
   * each record is automatically given an id field as long as you specified an 'id' column in the 'CREATE TABLE' statement that was 'INTEGER PRIMARY KEY' - auto increments when a record is added.
   * you can run the command from within a file or from the sqlite prompt